-- Don’t leave your kitchen appliances on standby
+1. Don’t leave your kitchen appliances on standby

-Your fridge and freezer need to remain on all the time (for obvious reasons!), but the rest of your appliances don’t.
+Your fridge and freezer may need to remain on all the time (for obvious reasons!), but the rest of your appliances don’t.
 Keeping appliances on standby accounts for up to 16% of the average household’s energy bill.

-- Heat water efficiently
+2. Heat water efficiently

 It is much more efficient to heat water in a kettle rather than on the hob.
 If you need water for cooking, heat it in the kettle and transfer to a pan.
 Only fill the kettle up with the exact amount of water you need rather than to the brim.

-- Cook in batches
+3. Cook in batches

-- Use your microwave
+4. Use your microwave

-However, if you are going to use your hob or oven, there are ways you can do this efficiently.
+If you are going to use your oven or hob, there are ways in which you can do this efficiently.
 Make sure food is covered when you cook on the stove, as it will heat quicker and save energy.
 You could also turn your oven and hob off a few minutes early to make the most of the heat.

-- Fill your dishwasher
+5. Fill your dishwasher

-- Invest in energy-efficient lightbulbs
+6. Invest in energy-efficient lightbulbs

-- Check door seals
+7. Check door seals

 Check your kitchen appliance seals by placing a piece of paper between the seal and the door and seeing if it stays in place.
-If it doesn’t your seals may need replacing.
+If it doesn’t, your seals may need replacing.

-This tactic can also be applied to your property’s doors and windows, take a look at our draught-proofing page to find out more.
+This tactic can also be applied to your property’s doors and windows.
+Take a look at our draught-proofing page to find out more.

-- Defrost food early
+8. Defrost food early

 Instead of using the defrost setting on your microwave or oven, take your food out of the freezer early and defrost it in your fridge to save energy.

-- Switch energy supplier
+9. Switch energy supplier

 To reduce your energy bills as much as possible, you need to ensure that you are on a suitable energy tariff.